|Nutrition Facts (per serving)|

 - 2 to 3 tablespoons whipping cream (or soymilk)

-1. Preheat the oven to 350° F (177° C).
-Grease and flour 2 8 or 9-inch cake pans, knocking out any excess flour.
+Preheat the oven to 350 F/177 C. Grease and flour two 8 or 9-inch cake pans, knocking out any excess flour.
 (Alternatively, lightly grease the pans and line the bottoms with parchment paper, then oil the parchment.)

-6. To make the frosting, beat the butter in a stand mixer or with with handheld beaters until smooth and creamy.
-Beat in the confectioners sugar on low speed, just until incorporated.
+To make the frosting: beat the butter in a stand mixer or with handheld beaters until smooth and creamy.
+Beat in the confectioner's sugar at low speed, just until incorporated.
 Add the white chocolate, vanilla, and cream, and beat on medium speed for about 3 minutes more, or until the frosting is light and fluffy.